radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Both RADIUS/TLS and RADIUS/DTLS have a considerable higher amount of data that the server needs to store in comparison to RADIUS/UDP.
 Therefore, an attacker could try to exhaust server resources.

-With RADIUS/UDP, any bogous RADIUS packet would fail the cryptographic checks and the server would silently discard the bogous packet.
+With RADIUS/UDP, any bogus RADIUS packet would fail the cryptographic checks and the server would silently discard the bogus packet.
 For RADIUS/(D)TLS, the server needs to perform at least a partial TLS handshake to determine whether or not the client is authorized.
 Performing a (D)TLS handshake is more complex than the cryptographic check of a RADIUS packet.
 An attacker could try to trigger a high number of (D)TLS handshakes at the same time, resulting in a high server load and potentially a Denial-of-Service.
 To prevent this attack, a RADIUS/(D)TLS server SHOULD have configurable limits on new connection attempts.

 Both TLS and DTLS need to store session information for each open (D)TLS session.
-Especially with DTLS, a bogous or misbehaving client could open an excessive number of DTLS sessions.
+Especially with DTLS, a bogus or misbehaving client could open an excessive number of DTLS sessions.
 This session tracking could lead to a resource exhaustion on the server side, triggering a Denial-of-Service.
 Therefore, RADIUS/(D)TLS servers MUST limit the absolute number of sessions they can track and SHOULD expose this limit as configurable option to the administrator.
 When the total number of sessions tracked is going to exceed the configured limit, servers MAY free up resources by closing the session that has been idle for the longest time.